Miaiah/INST126_Proj4_Group/README.md

-# Maryland COVID-19 Data Analysis and Visualization by County
+# Maryland COVID-19 Data Analysis and Visualization

 As COVID-19 is the most crucial disaster and catastrophe that we are currently facing worldwide, we think that it is extremely important for us, as well as everyone around us, to understand how critical the situation actually is.
 Since December 2019, cases have been identified in a growing number of countries, including the United States, which eventually became the hot spot for the most amount of COVID-19 cases around the world.
 Our goals for this project are to summarize and analyze COVID-19 trends in the state of Maryland and compare them by County using four functions.